ftrader/bitcoinfork-collaborative-spec/design.md

 the datadir.

-If this file is present during startup, the client software will know that the fork has been activated already.
+If this file is present during startup, the client software will know that the fork has been activated already, and read in fork-critical values from this file, overriding values for these configuration items passed in through other configuration methods.

 Primarily, this will be used to connect to the new (forked) network instead of the old network.